efrainenc/Image_recognition/README.md

 To detect what an uploaded image is showing, click on the "Upload Image" button and select an image from your computer.
 Click the "Submit" button to see the text description of the image.

-To generate an image of an animal, type the name of the animal into the input box and click the "Generate" button.
+To generate an image of an animal, type the description of the animal into the input box and click the "Generate" button.
 The app will use OpenAI DALL-E 2 to generate an image of the animal and display it on the screen.

-## Credits
+## Technologies
 This app was created using the following technologies:

 - Python